Himeshpopat/Veloxa/README.md

 ## 📖 Overview

 Small and mid-sized wholesale businesses often rely on field representatives to travel from shop to shop collecting orders manually from retailers.
 These orders are then communicated through phone calls, WhatsApp messages, or handwritten registers.
-While this traditional workflow has worked for years, it is time-consuming, difficult to scale, prone to communication errors, and often results in inventory mismatches.
+While this traditional workflow has worked for years, it is time-consuming, difficult to scale, prone to communication errors and often results in inventory mismatches.

 **Veloxa** replaces this process with a centralized digital platform where retailers can independently browse products, place orders, and track purchases online, while administrators efficiently manage inventory, customers, and the complete order lifecycle from a single dashboard.